ARE THE REAL NUMBERS

 Since the t-axis then is not composed of points, then neither can the x-axis -- the so-called real line -- of which time is but an application.

-To accept that an infinite number of points of zero length can add up to a positive length, not only strikes one as the model for credulity, it approves division by 0.
+To accept that an infinite number of points of zero length can add up to a positive length, not only calls for belief more typical of the demands of religion; it approves division by 0.

 For the ambiguous semantics of the word point, see Lesson 1.

 Why the obsession with an infinity of points and a continuum of numbers?
-Again, it seemed to be demanded by coördinate geometry.
+Again, coördinate geometry seemed to demanded it.
 To "every" point on the x-axis there should correspond a number that is its coördinate.
 But nothing in our experience requires that.
 When we let a variable approach a limit or do a calculation, we name a number.
 That is all anyone has ever done or will ever need to.
 A limit is a number that we name.

 By expressions such as "all" values -- or "all" anything -- then, it is sufficient to mean all that we name or produce.
 We have the clearest model for that in Euclid's Elements, in which statements with the word "all" or "every" -- such as "All right angles are equal" -- refer to all that exist; that is, all we have actually drawn.